fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 2. **Create and authorize a mandate**
     Create a mandate for the investor using [FPDocs, Create a mandate](https://fintechprimitives.com/docs/api/#create-a-mandate-enach-upi-autopay).

-    Initiate the authorization using [FPDocs, Authorize a mandate](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach-and-upi-autopay) and redirect the investor to the `token_url` returned in the response to complete mandate authorization.
+    Initiate the authorization using [FPDocs, Authorize a mandate](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach-and-upi-autopay) and redirect the investor to the `token_url` returned in the response to complete mandate authorization or use your own [Custom checkout page](/fp-cybrillapoa-gateway/custom-checkout/).
 This follows the same redirect-and-return pattern as a typical payment checkout.

     Once the investor completes authorization, they are redirected back to your configured `payment_postback_url`. **Wait for `mandate_status = APPROVED` before proceeding**.